-Shanna Mendiola is an Emmy Award-winning Meteorologist for NBC4 during weekend Today in LA newscasts from 7 - 8 a.m. and weekday newscasts.
-A California native, Shanna delivers weather with bright energy that is timely and relevant to local viewers throughout the region daily.
+Shanna Mendiola is an Emmy Award-winning meteorologist for NBC4 during weekend Today in LA newscasts from 7 - 8 a.m. and weekday newscasts.
+She is part of the award-winning weather team that has earned Most Accurate Weather Team in Southern California by WeatheRate for five consecutive years.

-Since joining NBC4, Shanna has appeared on a national level from 30 Rockefeller Center in New York for the TODAY Show and MSNBC covering Hurricane Joaquin and the historic Carolina Floods of 2015, Hurricane Harvey in 2017, and Hurricane Florence in 2018.
+Since joining NBC4, Shanna has appeared nationally from 30 Rockefeller Center in New York for NBC’s TODAY and MSNBC covering Hurricane Joaquin and the historic Carolina Floods of 2015, Hurricane Harvey in 2017, and Hurricane Florence in 2018.
 Chasing storms is one of her favorite past times and when she's not in studio, you can see her out in the elements throughout Southern California along with the NBC4 Weather Team in the NBC4x4Caster.

 Prior to her arrival at NBC4, she worked at KDVR and KWGN in Denver, KGO-TV San Francisco and KTVZ-TV in Oregon.